Hajra Khan (actress)

-Hajra Khan is a Pakistani television and film actress.
-She appeared in various television plays and made her debut in film with 2018 movie Pinky Memsaab.
-Her debut series was Buri Aurat by Javed Fazli aired on Geo TV.
+Hajra Khan is a Pakistani television and film actress, writer and filmmaker.
+She made her debut in film with the 2018 movie Pinky Memsaab.
+Her debut TV series Buri Aurat aired on Geo TV in 2010.
+She has written a memoir, Where the Opium Grows.
+She is the producer of the film Floating Birds.

 Personal life

 Khan was born in Quetta to a Pashtun family.
 She studied Business Management at the Dublin Business College, Ireland.